Lawmakers want tougher regulation over online shopping to prevent stolen, counterfeit goods - NewsBreak

 Lawmakers are tackling the issue directly with industry leaders on new ways to regulate this process.

-On Tuesday, senators met with internet officials, business owners and e-commerce experts about retail crime and product protection.
+Tuesday, Senators met with internet officials, business owners and e-commerce experts about retail crime and product protection.

 Small business owner Aaron Muderick said he is often playing whack-a-mole to keep up with all the new anonymous sellers online.